unioslo/zabbix-cli/docs/manual.rst

 Parameters:

 * **[Hostname]:** Hostname
-* **[hostgroups]:** Host groups to add the host to.
+* **[hostgroups]:** Hostgroup name or zabbix-hostgroupID to add the host to.
 One can define several values in a comma separated list.
-* **[proxy]:** Proxy name or ID of the proxy that is used to monitor the host.
+* **[proxy]:** Proxy name or zabbix-proxyID of the proxy that is used to monitor the host.
 If this parameter is not defined, the system will assign a random proxy from the list of available proxies.
 * **[status]:** Status of the host.
 If this parameter is not defined, the system will use the default.